See FAQ about our MCAT Program

 exam for applicants to medical schools in the United States and Canada.
 The

-MCAT assesses problem solving, critical thinking, written analysis, and writing
+MCAT assesses problem solving, critical thinking and written analysis in addition

-skills in addition to knowledge of scientifc concepts and principles.
-It is
+to knowledge of scientific concepts and principles.
+The MCAT in 2015 is scored

 Where can I register for the MCAT?